davidbeesley/c-logger/README.md

 ### Logging functions
-logging functions take same format as printf and automatically print a new line. set logging level with `l_setLogLevel`
+logging functions take same format as printf and automatically print a new line.

+set logging level with `l_setLogLevel`

+output uses terminal colors, so it won't look very good using a program like less (unless you use the -R flag)
 ```c

 // Possible logging levels